Stock Quote

 • Operating margins (cumulative)

-In June 2023, the Company released Street Fighter 6 (for PlayStation 5, PlayStation 4, Xbox Series X|S, PC), the latest title in the series that leads the Company’s esports activities, to global acclaim.
-As a result, the game achieved sales of 2.98 million units, which contributed to earnings.
+In Digital Contents, Street Fighter 6 (for PlayStation 5, PlayStation 4, Xbox Series X|S, and PC), the latest title in the series leading the Group’s eSports activities, was released in June 2023 to global acclaim.
+As a result, the game achieved sales of 3.3 million units, which contributed to improved segment results.

-Regarding catalog title sales, the Monster Hunter series delivered solid sales, driven by the announcement of Monster Hunter Wilds, an all-new addition to the series.
-Further, Resident Evil 4, launched in March 2023, contributed to sales growth, reaching 6.48 million units cumulatively, supported by ongoing promotional measures including free title updates for PlayStation VR2.
-Additionally, the Company conducted proactive promotional campaigns to gain wide recognition for its intellectual property and acquire new fans, focusing primarily on series title sales, such as Resident Evil 2.
-As a result, catalog title sales reached 26.7 million units, exceeding 22 million units in the same period of the previous fiscal year and boosting sales.
+Further, in addition to reaching a cumulative total of 7.02 million units sold for Resident Evil 4, which launched in March 2023, and contributing to catalog sales growth, the Company conducted proactive promotional campaigns to gain wider recognition for its IPs and acquire new fans, focusing primarily on series title sales, such as Resident Evil 2.
+As a result, catalog title sales reached 36.29 million units, exceeding 29.3 million units in the same period of the previous fiscal year and boosting earnings.

 2. Arcade Operations business